zukunft/zukunft.com/docs/code_functions_all.md

     \-- get_user - section for function get_user is expected to be set and get in /frontend.php
     \-- url_to_action - section for function url_to_action not yet defined that it should be execute in /frontend.php
     \-- url_to_html - section for function url_to_html not yet defined that it should be view in /frontend.php
+    \-- url_to_html_cached - section for function url_to_html_cached not yet defined that it should be cached page in /frontend.php
+    \-- url_cache_key - section for function url_cache_key not yet defined that it should be cached page in /frontend.php
-    \-- execute_and_next - section for function execute_and_next not yet defined that it should be view in /frontend.php
+    \-- execute_and_next - section for function execute_and_next not yet defined that it should be cached page in /frontend.php
-    \-- show_view - section for function show_view not yet defined that it should be view in /frontend.php
+    \-- show_view - section for function show_view not yet defined that it should be cached page in /frontend.php
     \-- url_to_back_url - section for function url_to_back_url not yet defined that it should be execute in /frontend.php
     \-- api_get - section for function api_get not yet defined that it should be api in /frontend.php
 \-- group